yssl/TWcmd.vim/README.md

 Instead, I suggest convenient one what I'm using now.
 You can add them to your .vimrc and modify them as you want.

-I'm currently using the right alt key shortcuts because I used the left alt key too often and felt pain in my thumb.
+For your information, I'm currently using right-alt shortcuts because I used left-alt shortcuts too much and felt pain in my left thumb.
-If you are experiencing similar symptoms, I recommend using the right alt key shortcuts with `let g:left_alt = 0` as in the .vimrc setting below.
+If you are experiencing similar symptoms, I would recommend using the right-alt shortcuts using the following .vimrc setting.
+If you just want to use left-alt shortcuts, you can just set `let g:left_alt = 1` in the following code.

 ```
 function! s:nnoreicmap(option, shortcut, command)